 Aside from its richness in culture and religious faith, the Queen City of the South is a historical haven in the Philippines.
 Travelers from the neighboring provinces and cities, and most especially from abroad, would love taking pictures of themselves beside a landmark that is unique due to its historical background.

 With my experience exploring the metro, I was able to catch up with these places and icons around Cebu City.
 Fortunately, immortalizing them on photos makes me proud that I have been to these sites.

 Cebu City’s historical landmarks on Instagram

-Here are the seven (7) Cebu City’s historical landmarks that I would recommend you to visit, which some photos I took via Instagram:
+Here are the seven (7) Cebu City’s historical landmarks that I would recommend you to visit with some photos I took via Instagram:

 The cross was planted on the site by Portuguese and Spanish explorers on April 21, 1521, as ordered by Ferdinand Magellan.
 Now, it is inside a chapel next to the Basilica Menor del Santo Niño located near Magallanes Street (Spanish name for Magellan) in Cebu City.

 The original cross is encased in another wooden cross made of Tindalo wood to protect it from people chipping away the parts for souvenirs.